lauren1771/novaupandaway/source/requirement4.rst

 	     <center> <iframe width="560" height="315" src="https://www.youtube.com/embed/wFTHh-6jIT8?start=11" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-.. attention:: Once you have completed this requirement, make sure you document it in your worksheet!

 .. note:: **Best Aviation Museums in the Country**

    According to this `website <https://novaupandaway.readthedocs.io/>`__, here are some of the best aviation Museums to Visit in the U.S.